kailash-manasarovar/statement/docs/timeline/2021/october.md

 - It's all very strange and inexplicable and no-one is clear about any of it; as in what's expected from me with regards to this external team.
 - My manager does not add any clarity when I talk to him about it.
 - It feels like they're trying to poach me - that's my explanation for it anyway.
-- I wonder if it's intentional; an impossible situation which can only result in conflict?
+- I wonder today if the whole thing was intentional; an impossible situation which can only result in conflict?

 ### Nicolas

-- Madeline's docs op engineer, Nicolas, reaches out and is of the mind that I will be coming to their department to work for them, for him.
+- Nicolas reaches out and is clearly of the mind that I will be coming to his department to work for them, for him.
 - He schedules meetings that last an hour and talks for two hours and I do not get to speak.
-- Nicolas tells me he is a light aircraft pilot in Brittany Northern France; I assume hobbyist.
+- Nicolas tells me he is a light-aircraft pilot in Brittany Northern France; I assume hobbyist.
 - He is building a new system for the docs.
 It's not clear why.
 They don't need one.
 Everything's working well.
 - Not only that, he is customizing what they have already - an efficient, flexible, and extremely functional platform running millions of websites worldwide - into something inflexible, liable to break, and a single-point-of-failure potentially.
 - He expects me to use this new system for *all* my work with my department.